James Forrestal: Psychiatric treatment

-According to Dr. Raines, "We considered electro-shock but thought it better to postpone it for another 90 days.
-In reactive depression if electro-shock is used early and the patient is returned to the same situation from which he came there is grave danger of suicide in the immediate period after they return... so strangely enough we left out electro-shock to avoid what actually happened anyhow".
+According to Raines, "We considered electro-shock but thought it better to postpone it for another 90 days.
+In reactive depression if electro-shock is used early and the patient is returned to the same situation from which he came there is grave danger of suicide in the immediate period after they return... so strangely enough we left out electro-shock to avoid what actually happened anyhow."